TheKevJames/experiments/gcp-image-from-docker/README.rst

 Dockerfiles as Bootable VMs in GCP
 ==================================

+    Note: this experiment has been cleaned up and `posted on my blog <https://thekev.in/blog/2019-08-05-dockerfile-bootable-vm/>`_.

 An experiment in transforming a Dockerfile into a bootable and fully GCP-compatible custom VM image which can be used to spawn GCE instances with full support for any and all standard GCE operations.